anywhichway/lmdb-oql/README.md

   }
 ]
  */
-// there are lots of operators, Person has an odd numbered age, could use $odd console.log([...db.select().from(Person).where({Person:{age:$mod([2,1])}})]);
+// there are lots of operators, Person has an odd numbered age, could also use $odd console.log([...db.select().from(Person).where({Person:{age:$mod([2,1])}})]);
 /*
 [